 The cathedral's towers are 55 meters high and a landmark on Lund’s skyline.
 Lund Cathedral is distinctively dark and Romanesque, with only small windows to allow sunshine in.

 Large sections of the crypt date back to 1123 AD.
 They reveal influences from Normandy and southern England.
 The cathedral’s biggest tourist attraction is a pillar embraced by the giant Finn.
 According to legend he built the church but was outraged at not being paid and wanted to destroy it.
 He was then tricked, shrunk and turned to stone.
 And to this day he stands embracing his column.
-Other interpretations are that the stone figure may represent the Biblical character Samson destroying the temple in Jerusalem.
+Other interpretations are that the stone figure may represent the Biblical character Samson.

 The astronomical clock